-Things that we wish could happen often don’t and things that we wish never happen tends to burden us.
+Things that we wish could happen often don’t and things that we wish never happen tend to burden us.
 In this heat, Mindfulness comes to rescue us from our sorrows and sufferings.

-And here’s a 15 minutes guided meditation for patience.
-Try this out, in my experience, it’s quite effective.
+And here’s an interesting guided meditation for beginners.
+Try this out, in my experience, it’s quite simple and effective.